 Since wallabies are small they can be kept indoors and allowed to run around in a wallaby-safe environment and then kept in a secure, large enclosure or small bedroom when unsupervised.
 They can live outside in warm months or year round if they have a dog house with supplemental heat to retreat to.

 Food and Water

 Fresh, chemical-free grass, sweet grass, orchard grass, or timothy hay should be offered at all times on an unlimited basis to your pet wallaby.
 This mainly grass-based diet should then be supplemented with wallaby pellets and a few fresh green vegetables and fruits like apples and grapes (avoid the really sweet fruits).
 Some breeders recommend a small amount of monkey chow in addition to the wallaby pellets.
 If wallaby pellets are out of the question where you live (don't forget to look online) then rabbit or horse pellets may be used but they are not the best choice.
-A mineral block in their enclosure and Vitamin E and Selenium supplements should also be added to your wallaby's food to provide a complete and balanced diet.
+A mineral block in the enclosure and vitamin E and selenium supplements should also be added to your wallaby's food to provide a complete and balanced diet.
 Feed your wallaby to an ideal body condition score.
 If your wallaby spends time outside, it will likely graze and eat the grass or plants in its enclosure.
-Make sure there are no toxic plants and nothing that is treated with pesticides or chemicals.
+Make sure there are no toxic plants and that nothing is treated with pesticides or chemicals.

 Common Health Problems

-Purchasing a Pet Wallaby
+Purchasing Your Wallaby

 Speak to an exotics vet or a reputable breeder if you are interested in purchasing a pet wallaby.
 You will likely take home a baby wallaby, but it needs to be taken humanly and safely from its mother.

-Similar Pets to a Wallaby
+Similar Pet to the Wallaby